-In February 2014, Decree of GACC No. 215 Measures of the People's Republic of China on Customs Government Information Disclosure provides:

-"Article 8 Customs shall disclose government information in a timely and accurate manner.
+In February 2014, the Order No. 215 of the General Administration of Customs promulgated the "Measures of the People's Republic of China for the Disclosure of Customs Government Information".
+It stipulated that Customs shall disclose government information in a timely and accurate manner.
 In cases where customs finds false or incomplete information that affects or is likely to affect social stability and disrupt social management order, customs shall, within its scope of responsibilities, provide clarifications via disclosing accurate customs government information.

-Article 14 Government information within the scope of "proactive disclosure", shall be disclosed within 20 working days from the date on which such information is generated, changed or obtained."
-(Link 2.10) Article 42, Section 5 (Review and Disclosure) of Decree of GACC No. 180 Administrative Regulations of the People's Republic of China on Customs Legislative Work provide, "except for exceptional circumstances, customs rules and regulations shall be implemented 30 days after the publication thereof, at the earliest."
+It is stipulated in Article 14 that Government information within the scope of "proactive disclosure", shall be disclosed within 20 working days from the date on which such information is generated, changed or obtained.
+(Link 2.13)